smarc-project/smarc2/behaviours/lolo/lolo_tuper/README.md

 ### Dive-floor

 LoLo needs more thrust to **get down** than to **hold station** at depth.
-The follow loop can otherwise drop RPM (deadband / target-behind / hold) low enough that she silently under-dives or surfaces while the BT still thinks she is at depth.
+The follow loop can otherwise drop RPM (deadband / come-about / hold) low enough that she silently under-dives or surfaces while the BT still thinks she is at depth.
 So every commanded RPM is floored by a two-state machine — **switched relative to the mission depth, not a fixed shallow threshold**, so the descent